tariqkjm7/tooling-/stageTwo&three.md

 ## 3) Feed back edits

-for this stage we had 3 feedback from our colleagues and instructors.
+for this stage we had 4 feedbacks from our colleagues and instructors.

  * sold home page: